Information on the Symptoms of Hashimoto's Thyroiditis. Hashimoto's Thyroiditis Natural Treatment Options.

 • Educate yourself about your condition

-• Avoid cruciferous vegetables (cauliflower, cabbage, broccoli, brussels sprouts, kale) as these contain a natural thyroid blocker.
+• Avoid cruciferous vegetables (cauliflower, cabbage, broccoli, brussels sprouts, kale) as these contain thyroid blockers.

 • Exercise regularly